-- Whole Wheat Flour –(sub ¾ cup whole wheat flour per 1 cup all purpose flour)
+Whole Wheat Flour –(sub ¾ cup whole wheat flour per 1 cup all-purpose flour)

-Whole wheat flour has way more nutritional value than it’s white counterpart.
+Whole wheat flour has way more nutritional value than its white counterpart.
 We use this substitute when we don’t mind a little denser, nuttier flavor such as in carrot cake or gingerbread!

-- White Whole Wheat Flour (1 for 1)
+White Whole Wheat Flour (1 for 1)

 White whole wheat flour is milled from whole white wheat rather than “red” wheat, which makes it lighter in color and less dense/bitter in flavor.
-Yet it’s got the same nutritional value of regular whole wheat flour, which we love!
+Yet it’s got the same nutritional value as regular whole wheat flour, which we love!
 We use white whole wheat flour when we don’t want to sacrifice nutrition but still want the lightness of regular flour for more delicate cakes.

 Related: 9 Surprising Uses For Pickle Juice

-Vegetable Oil/Peanut Oil
+Swap Out The Vegetable Oil

-- Olive Oil (1 for 1)
+Olive Oil (1 for 1)

-- Olive oil is definitely our go-to oil for cooking.
+Olive oil is definitely our go-to oil for cooking.
 It’s a rich source of monounsaturated fatty acids and lends a very neutral flavor.

-- Coconut Oil (1 for 1)
+Avocado Oil (1 for 1)

 Applesauce (1 for 1)

-- Did you know you can actually substitute applesauce for oil when baking?
+Did you know you can actually substitute applesauce for oil when baking?
 Applesauce keeps everything moist and is usually subtle enough to go undetected!
 We like to make sure we get applesauce without extra sugar to keep the sugar content down.

 The American diet is filled with sugar – WAY more than our bodies were ever designed to ingest.
-So, we try to limit our sugar intake at Get Health U to ward off sugar crashes, inflammation and disease.
+So, we try to limit our sugar intake at Get Health U to ward off sugar crashes, inflammation, and disease.

 Okay, so this isn’t a substitution, but one of the most common things we do when making a recipe that calls for sugar is just to reduce the amount!
 Most recipes have more sugar than they need and when you’re reducing your sugar intake in general, you won’t crave things to be as sweet!